assaferan/omf5/README.md

 [p] is a prime at which to compute the Hecke matrix/eigenvalue, [L] is the preicision up to which to compute the hecke matrices/eigenvalues (a_p for p <= L and a_{p^2} for p^2 <= L), [c] is the conductor of the spinor norm character.
 If not specified, the program will compute all of them.
 At the moment, only relevant for computing a column of the Hecke matrix.If the flag -hecke is supplied, computes a column of the Hecke matrix, otherwise computes the Hecke eigenvalues of forms that are non-lifts.
 If p is not supplied, computes the Hecke matrix of the first prime not dividing the discriminant.
+[form_idxs] is a list of indices of forms in the space for which to compute the hecke eigenvalues.
+If not specified, computes for all of them.
 If either L or p is not supplied, only decomposes the space, and finds Hecke eigenvectors.
+If the flag -hecke is supplied, computes a column of the Hecke matrix, otherwise computes the Hecke eigenvalues of forms that are non-lifts.
+If p is not supplied, computes the Hecke matrix of the first prime not dividing the discriminant.
+If the flag -row is supplied in addition to -hecke, computes a single row.
+If the flag -isom is supplied in additoin to -genus=g, read from the genus file, in addition to the list of genera, a list of fixed isometries (over QQ) between the different lattices in the genus.
 If the flag -tests is supplied, additionally runs standard tests.
+If the flag -nonlifts is supplied, computes eigenvalues only for the forms which are not lifts.

 Example runs: